-Program Sponsors are amounts contributed in support of specific CFFC programs (for example, contributions from various organizations to support our annual education event).
+Program Sponsors are amounts contributed in support of specific CFFC programs (for example, contributions from various organizations to support Education Day).
 Records are maintained to show the particular program being sponsored.
 “Program sponsors” relate to a program CFFC will operate regardless of outside assistance.

 Interest is the amount earned on bank deposits, including interest allocated to the Andrew Eve Memorial Scholarship Fund.